canonical/vanilla-framework/docs/patterns/search-box.md

 @import 'patterns_search-box';
 @include vf-p-search-box;

-// search box uses icons for its buttons, so you need to import icons as well
+// search box uses icons for its buttons, so you need to include them as well
 @import '../patterns_icons';
+@include vf-p-icon-close;
-@include vf-p-icons;
+@include vf-p-icon-search;
 ```

 For more information see [Customising Vanilla](/customising-vanilla/) in your projects, which includes overrides and importing instructions.